With reference to Snam activities in Italy, the main risks managed by the Company are:

 Employees and staff in key roles.
 Snam's ability to operate its business effectively depends on the skills and performance of its personnel.
 Loss of "key" personnel or inability to attract, train or retain qualified personnel (in particular for technical positions where the availability of appropriately qualified personnel may be limited), or situations in which the ability to implement long-term business strategy is negatively influenced due to significant disputes with employees, could have an adverse effect on the business, financial conditions and operating results.

-Cybersecurity.
+Cyber security.
 Snam carries out its activities through a complex technological architecture relying on an integrated model of processes and solutions capable of promoting the efficient management of the entire country's gas system.
 The development of the business and recourse to innovative solutions capable of continuous improvement, however, requires increasing attention to be focused on aspects of cybersecurity.
 For this reason Snam has developed its own cybersecurity strategy based on a framework defined in accordance with standard principles on the subject and focusing constant attention on Italian and European regulatory developments, especially as far as the world of critical infrastructures and essential services is concerned.
 First and foremost, this strategy involves adapting one's own processes to the provisions of standards ISO/IEC 27001 (Information Security Management Systems) and ISO 22301 (Business Continuity Management Systems) and the formal certification of conformity to the listed standards.
 Alongside this and in accordance with technological developments, solutions aimed at protecting the Company from cyber threats and malware are assessed and, where deemed appropriate, implemented.
 More specifically, Snam has defined a model of cybersecurity incident management aimed at preventing and, when necessary, ensuring timely remediation in the event of events that could damage the confidentiality and integrity of the information processed and the IT systems used.
 At the base of the activity is a Security Incident Response Team which, using technologies that allow collecting and correlating all the security events recorded on the entire perimeter of the company's IT infrastructure, has the task of monitoring all the anomalous situations from which negative impacts may result for the company and to activate, where necessary, escalation plans suitable to guarantee the involvement of the various operating structures.
 Information-sharing with national and European institutions and peers is used in order to improve the capacity and speed of response following various possible negative events.
 A great deal of attention is also paid to increasing awareness and specialist training of personnel, in order to facilitate the identification of weak signals and raising consciousness about risks of a cyber nature that could occur during the course of normal work activities.

 Arising, in particular, from exposure to interest rate fluctuations, medium- and long term debt rating downgrades, and bad debts.
 Snam, leveraging on its sound financial structure, has a little exposure to interest rates’ fluctuations.
-As at 31 December 2017, fixed/variable rate debt mix is equal to 78/22%.
+As at 31 December 2018, fixed/variable rate debt mix is equal to 73/27%.

 17 April 2019 - 08:37 CEST